Learning to Purification for Unsupervised Person Re-identification: Introduction

-Specifically, our method mainly includes two modules, the multi-scale cluster contrast learning module and the teacher guided learning module.
-The former mantains local and global features in their own cluster memory dictionaries and keep them learning independently, thus encourages the model to explore more discriminative local cues.
-Meanwhile, the latter uses the knowledge of teacher model to guide the student model towards a more robust feature representation.
+Specifically, our method mainly includes two modules, the feature purification (FP) module and label noise purification (LP) module.
+The former takes into account the features from two local views to enrich the feature representation and purify the inherent feature bias of the global feature involved.
+Meanwhile, the latter aims to purify the label noise by taking advantage of the knowledge of teacher model in an offline scheme.
 As the noise will be inevitably introduced in the clustering process, the model will suffer from the label noise in the whole training process.
 Based on the phenomenon that the trained model is more accurate than the initialized model, intuitively the knowledge of the trained model can be utilized as the guidance to help the student model relieve the influence of noise in the training process.
-Our contributions can be concluded in the following:
+Our contributions can be concluded in the following: \begin{enumerate} \item[$\bullet$] We propose a feature purification module which carefully integrate the multi-view features in our cluster contrast learning framework and is proven to be effective in handling the bias of the global feature easily involved.

-(1) We propose a multi-scale cluster contrast learning module for unsupervised person ReID which promotes the model to discover more discriminative local cues by taking advantage of multi-scale features in the training process.

-(2) We further propose the teacher guided learning module which guides the model towards a more robust feature representation by transferring the knowledge from the teacher to the student model in a multi-scale manner.
-To our knowledge, this is the first work to apply knowledge distillation in the offline scheme for unsupervised person ReID, and we find it is more suitable for such task.
+\item[$\bullet$] We further propose a label noise purification module which aims to relieve the label noise introduced by clustering procedure by taking advantage of the knowledge of teacher model.
+To our knowledge, this is the first work to apply offline knowledge distillation for unsupervised person ReID, and we find it is very effective for such task.